-- damage any of the fire safety measures (these include smoke detectors, fire alarms, fire doors and fire extinguishers)
+- damage or remove any of your building’s fire safety measures, such as smoke detectors, fire alarms, fire doors, and fire extinguishers

 Your accountable person will also need to keep you informed about your building.
 In some situations, they'll need to ask for your views.

-The purpose of the panel is to make sure residents have a voice in the work of BSR and can give their views about:
+The purpose of the Residents' Panel is to make sure residents have a voice in the work of BSR and can give their views about: